Marketing and Consumer Studies

 - Marketing

 Central to the department's research and graduate teaching program is to help key stakeholders (businesses and policy makers) make informed decisions, formulate effective strategies and policies, improve economic welfare, and facilitate sustainable development by advancing their understanding of consumer decision making and consumer well-being.
-The department's graduate program leads to the Master of Science degree in marketing and consumer studies with a strong focus on theory and advanced methodologies.
+The Master of Science degree in Marketing and Consumer Studies requires the completion of a thesis or a Major Research Project (MRP) under the guidance and supervision of a member (or members) of the graduate faculty.

 Administrative Staff